-Arrive at your provider’s office at least ten minutes before your appointment.
+Arrive at your provider’s office at least 15 minutes before your appointment.
 This will give you time to finish up any last-minute paperwork or payments.

 When you’re ready, your nurse or doctor may give you a gown to change into.
 After cleansing your skin, your doctor will apply a topical anesthetic.
 This will need to set for at least 30 minutes before microneedling begins.

 The actual procedure involves two steps.
-The microneedling portion lasts about 30 minutes.
-During this time your doctor will apply a professional-grade derma roller or FDA-approved device to your face and move it in sweeping or circular motions.
+The microneedling portion lasts about 30 minutes, depending on the areas treated.
+During this time your doctor will roll a professional-grade derma roller or FDA-approved device on the desired areas on your face.

 In the past, PRP has been injected into the skin, but it’s becoming more of a common practice to use it along with microneedling.

-Once the procedure is finished, your doctor will apply a serum or balm to help soothe any redness and irritation.
-They may also use a portion of the blood drawn known as platelet-poor plasma.
+Once the procedure is finished, your doctor may apply a serum or balm to help soothe any redness and irritation.
 You may also have the option to put on makeup to camouflage any temporary side effects.

 Unless an adverse reaction occurs, you’re free to go home at this point.
 Although many people are comfortable enough to drive home, arranging a ride home in advance can help alleviate any uncertainty.